sinaza/PiccoloPHP/README.md

 # PiccoloPHP

-Playing around with framework architecture
+Playing around with framework architecture.

 ## How To Use